Search icon

 In the early afternoon we went back onto the pier as most of the shops on it weren’t open when we arrived in Southwold.
 The pier was very busy later on in the day and it had a totally different atmosphere to early in the morning.

 Just as we were finishing up on the pier, the heavy rain started and we decided to head back to the car.
-We had just over 4 hours in Southwold and that was the perfect amount of time to see the pretty coastal town.
+We had just over 4 hours and that was the perfect amount of time to see the pretty coastal town.
 Southwold is a real coastal gem and if you’re in Suffolk anytime soon make sure you pop by and see it.

 We had a lovely time in Suffolk over the bank holiday.